Metatavu/6aika-paatos-client/javascript-generated/docs/Decision_makersApi.md

 var apiInstance = new 6aikaPaatosClient.Decision_makersApi();

 var opts = {
-  'limit': 56 // Number | Specify the number of element to display per page.
+  'limit': 56, // Number | Specify the number of element to display per page.
+  'offset': 56 // Number | Specify the offset to start displaying element on a page.
 };
 apiInstance.organizationsList(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);